StackVista/stackstate-docs/setup/installation/kubernetes_install/install_stackstate.md

 {% tab title="Non-high availability setup" %}

 1. [Create a `nonha_values.yaml` file](non_high_availability_setup.md).
-2. Use the `values.yaml` and `nonha_values.yaml` files to deploy the latest StackState version to the `stackstate` namespace with the following command:
+2. Use the generated `values.yaml` and created `nonha_values.yaml` files to deploy the latest StackState version to the `stackstate` namespace with the following command:

 ```bash
 helm upgrade \